tcho6319/JGibson-Portfolio/documents/design-journey.md

 * index.php - home page.
 * about.php - about page.
 * gallery.php - gallery page.
-* contact.php - contact (and also upload) page.
+* contact.php - contact form page.
-* singleimage.php - page used to view an image in fullscreen.
+* singleimage.php - page used to view a single image and its details, including edit image form.
-* includes/init.php - stuff that useful for every web page.
+* includes/init.php - functionalities that are useful for every web page, including login/logout/sessions.
 * includes/header.php - a header for every web page.
 * includes/footer.php - a footer for every web page.